Kaspa Wallet Comparison

 Hardware

-Hardware wallets (e.g., OneKey, Tangem, Ledger) store private keys offline, offering high security against hacks.
-These are ideal for long-term storage but may require companion apps for Kaspa-specific features.
+Hardware wallets store private keys offline, providing one of the highest levels of protection against online attacks.
+They are ideal for long-term storage of significant assets but may require additional software or companion apps for full compatibility with specific blockchain features.

 Desktop